plyr4/ha-laundry/README.md

 ## Overview
 This setup tracks the usage of laundry machines using [home-assistant.io](https://www.home-assistant.io/) and [SonoffLAN](https://github.com/AlexxIT/SonoffLAN).
 It was built to save me a trip to the basement when the laundry machines are already occupied.

+I plan on extending it to support notifications for when laundry is done.
+With additional sensors we could also track when neighbors have forgotten to pull their clothes out of the dryer.

 ## Automations
 Automations set up sensors and binary states to feed data into the dashboard:
 - **Washer In Use:** Tracks when the washer starts running.